|Guide||♦||3 Triplogs||0 Topics|

 The Taylor Canyon Trail begins in oak woodlands where forest road #156 ends at a turnaround/camping area.
 This is the northern trailhead.
-The unsigned trail drops off the edge of the hillside and quickly descends to the creek bed of North Taylor Canyon, which it then crosses.
+The unsigned trail drops off the edge of the hillside and quickly descends to North Taylor Canyon's creek bed, which it then crosses.
 The trail's signpost (minus sign) is on the east bank of the creek.
-The first quarter mile of the Taylor Canyon Trail is a little tricky to follow.
-Look for cairns and begin following its faint and somewhat overgrown route up canyon, along the east bank.
+The first quarter-mile of the Taylor Canyon Trail is a little tricky to follow.
+Look for cairns and begin following its faint and somewhat overgrown route up the canyon, along the east bank.
 The trail crosses over to the west bank at 0.15 miles and slowly becomes more defined.

-The Taylor Canyon Trail leaves the ridge top around the 6000 foot contour and begins to skirt the mountainside.
-The deep canyon begins to close in and pines become more numerous.
-Following one more short stretch of ridge line, the trail begins to descend to the floor of North Taylor Canyon below towering forested ridges.
-A collapsed mine tunnel and some small seasonal pools of water greet you in the well shaded canyon bottom.
-The trail now crosses the creek and begins a prolonged ascent up the increasingly steep upper reaches of the canyon, via long switchbacks.
+The Taylor Canyon Trail leaves the ridge top around the 6000-foot contour and begins to skirt the mountainside.
+The deep canyon begins to close in, and pines become more numerous.
+Following one more short stretch of the ridgeline, the trail starts to descend to North Taylor Canyon's floor below towering forested ridges.
+A collapsed mine tunnel and some small seasonal pools of water greet you in the well-shaded canyon bottom.
+The trail now crosses the creek and begins a prolonged ascent up the canyon's increasingly steep upper reaches via long switchbacks.

-The trail finally reaches Taylor Saddle at mile 4 and crosses the Clark Peak Trail at a pair of ancient trail signs.
+The trail finally reaches Taylor Saddle at mile 4 and crosses the Clark Peak Trail at a pair of old trail signs.
 The Taylor Canyon Trail now heads south down the drainage of South Taylor Canyon.
-A few hundred yards down there are some views of the distant Galiuro and Rincon ranges over top of the Sulphur Springs Valley.
+A few hundred yards down, some views open of the distant Galiuro and Rincon ranges over top of the Sulphur Springs Valley.
 This is where I turned around.
-According to the forest service, the Taylor Canyon Trail continues down the canyon along an old 4 wheel drive road, and comes to an end at Colter Spring.
-Here it meets the old Colter Spring Trail #312 on the floor of the canyon, at the southern trailhead.
-This trailhead is accessible by forest road 509, which is a rough four wheel drive road coming up from the Aravaipa Road.
+According to the forest service, the Taylor Canyon Trail continues down the canyon along an old four-wheel-drive road and ends at Colter Spring.
+Here it meets the old Colter Spring Trail #312 on the canyon floor at the southern trailhead.
+This trailhead is accessible by forest road 509, a rough four-wheel-drive road from the Aravaipa Road.